Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Ibuprofen, like most NSAIDs, is highly protein bound (>99% bound at 20 mcg/mL).
 Protein binding is saturable, and at concentrations >20 mcg/mL binding is nonlinear.
 Based on oral dosing data, there is an age- or fever-related change in volume of distribution for ibuprofen.

-The effect of Caldolor on acute pain was evaluated in two multi-center, randomized, double-blind, placebo-controlled studies.
+The effect of Caldolor on acute pain was evaluated in three multi-center, randomized, double-blind, placebo-controlled studies.

 In a study of women who had undergone an elective abdominal hysterectomy, 319 patients were randomized and treated with Caldolor 800 mg or placebo administered every 6 hours (started intra-operatively) and morphine administered on an as needed basis.
 Efficacy was demonstrated as a statistically significant greater reduction in the mean morphine consumption through 24 hours in patients who received Caldolor as compared to those receiving placebo (47 mg and 56 mg, respectively).
 The clinical relevance of this finding is supported by a greater reduction in pain intensity over 24 hours for patients treated with Caldolor, even though morphine was available on an as needed basis.